The Food Pyramid Story Behind Our Logo

 The Reason For A Food Pyramid

 What does all of this mean anyway?
 Naturally, the Food Pyramid is a well-known symbol.
-Incidentally, it has been changed may times.
+Incidentally, it has many iterations.
 One more change won't hurt...

 The Food Guide Pyramid, which was released by the USDA in 1992, was replaced on April 19, 2005, by MyPyramid.
 The original Food Guide Pyramid, like MyPyramid, was a widely recognized nutrition education tool that translated nutritional recommendations into the kinds and amounts of food to eat each day.